Great Plains by Ian Frazier - Exam

 • 9.
 What perspective does Frazier adopt while writing about the Great Plains?

-A) A reflective and personal perspective
+A) A scientific perspective

-B) A detached observer's perspective
+B) A reflective and personal perspective

-D) An objective journalist's perspective
+C) An objective journalist's perspective

 Created with That Quiz — where test making and test taking are made easy for math and other subject areas.